mheidinger/PReek/README.md

 - [ ] Filters on `PullRequestsView`
 - [ ] Mark all as read (all, selection, all closed, ?)
 - [x] Don't mark as unread if last modification is from user
+- [ ] Better link placement for events?
+- [ ] Link commits (and maybe force pushed?) not to commit directly but filtered files page